• Skip to primary navigation

 If you're looking for a gluten-free flour alternative, amaranth flour is a great option.

-Amaranth flour is high in protein and fiber, and it boasts a nutty flavor that makes it a good choice for baked goods.
+Amaranth flour is high in protein and fiber, and it has a nutty flavor that makes it a good choice for baked goods.

-Amaranth flour can be used in place of all-purpose flour in most recipes, although you may need to experiment with the proportions to get the desired results.
+Amaranth flour can be used in place of all-purpose flour in most recipes, although you may need to experiment with the proportions to get the desired results - or consult amaranth substitutes and tips for proportion guidance.

 With a little experimentation, you'll be able to produce delicious treats that are sure to please everyone, regardless of their dietary restrictions.